2000-watt society

-The concept addresses not only personal or household energy use, but the total for the whole society, including embodied energy, divided by the population.
+In a 2008 referendum, more than three-quarters of Zurich's residents endorsed a proposal to lower the city's energy consumption to 2,000 watts per capita and cut greenhouse gas emissions to one ton per capita annually by 2050, with a clear exclusion of nuclear energy.
+This occasion marked the first democratic legitimization of the concept.

-Two thousand watts is approximately the current world average rate of total primary energy use.
-This compared, in 2008, to averages of around 6,000 watts in western Europe, 12,000 watts in the United States, 1,500 watts in China, 1,000 watts in India, 500 watts in South Africa and only 300 watts in Bangladesh.
-Switzerland itself, then using an average of around 5,000 watts, was last a 2000-watt society in the 1960s.
+In 2009, energy consumption averaged 6,000 watts in Western Europe, 12,000 watts in the United States, 1,500 watts in China, and 300 watts in Bangladesh.
+At that time, Switzerland's average energy consumption stood at approximately 5,000 watts, having last been a 2,000-watt society in the 1960s.

-It is further envisaged that the use of carbon-based fuels would be ultimately cut to no more than 500 watts per person within 50 to 100 years.

-The vision was developed in response to concerns about climate change, energy security, and the future availability of energy supplies.
-It is supported by the Swiss Federal Office of Energy, the Association of Swiss Architects and Engineers, and other bodies.
+The 2000-watt society initiative is supported by the Swiss Federal Office of Energy (SFOE), the Association of Swiss Architects and Engineers, and other bodies.

 Current energy use

 Breakdown of average energy consumption of 5.1 kW by a Swiss person as of July 2008: